-If you’re trying to grow your business or want to bring more customers to your door, at some point you’re bound to consider offering referral incentives.
+If you’re trying to grow your business or want to bring more customers to your door, at some point you’re bound to consider implementing a referral program and incentives for making referrals.

 Referral incentives involve offering a reward to your customers for sending new customers to you.
-Every time they refer someone (like their friends, family and colleagues) to your business and that person becomes a customer, you give them something.
+Every time they refer someone (like their friends, family and colleagues) to your business and that person becomes a customer, you will give your existing customer something.

 Some referral selling practices are prohibited under Australian consumer protection laws.1 These laws apply to many businesses including financial services.